thaliaarchi/omniwsa/docs/drafts/cst_revamp.md

-# Revamp of CST for Palaiologos
+# Revamp of CST for Iczelia

-The Palaiologos dialect has some features, that run counter to the assumptions of a line-oriented dialect like Burghard:
+The Iczelia dialect has some features, that run counter to the assumptions of a line-oriented dialect like Burghard:
 - A bare integer is a `push` without a mnemonic.
 - Opcodes with multiple arguments use `,` to separate them (`store`).